carpentries-incubator/julia-inflammation/episodes/functions.md

     end
 end
 ```

-Wait!
-Didn't we forget to specify what both of these functions should return?
-Well, we didn’t.
-In Julia, functions don’t have to explicitly return a value.
-They can be used for the sole purpose of grouping together pieces of code that conceptually do one thing.
-In such cases, function names usually describe what they do.

 Notice that rather than jumbling this code together in one giant `for` loop,
 we can now read and reuse both ideas separately.